econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 # Connecting Passport with Sparrow Wallet
 In this section you will see how to import information to Sparrow Wallet that allows you to monitor your Passport bitcoin balance, generate receive addresses, and create transactions all while keeping the Passport air-gapped.
 Sparrow Wallet is a desktop Bitcoin wallet designed to be connected with your own node.
 This is a user-friendly wallet with an intuitive interface and many capabilities and advanced features.
 To learn more about Sparrow Wallet and for installation instructions, visit the [Sparrow Wallet website](https://www.sparrowwallet.com/).

 This section demonstrates how to connect Passport with Sparrow Wallet using your own BitcoinCore node.
 If you don't have your own Bitcoin node, you can use reputable public Electrum servers.
-However, there are privacy tradeoffs that come with using the convenience of a public Electrum server.
+However, there are privacy trade offs that come with using the convenience of a public Electrum server.
 Luckily there are a number of resources available to help you spin up your own Bitcoin node, to learn more check out:

 - [BitcoinCore.org](https://bitcoincore.org/en/about/)
 - [Ministry of Nodes](https://www.ministryofnodes.com.au/)